ryanlyang/PracticeTagging/README.md

 Labels are stored in the branch `'labels'` and take the value of 1 for a signal jet and 0 for a background jet.

+### MC event number

+Each simulated event is assigned an event number.
+The number of the event from which a jet is taken is included in the branch `EventInfo_mcEventNumber`.
+This number is useful for ensuring orthogonality of the training and testing sets.
+Jets taken with event numbers that are a multiple of 10 are assigned to the testing and systematic varied set, and all other jets are assigned to the training set.

 ### Data Set Attributes

 For convenience, each data file also contains a set of attributes which can be used to retrieve branch names and other meta data.
 These attributes are: